Description of Regalia items

 You can select the regalia that you wish to hire and pay the associated charge by credit card as part of your graduation application within your e:Vision student portal.
-You will be able to access to your e-Vision student portal by using the same username and password that you use for PIMS.
-Please ensure that you make your payment at least five weeks prior to your graduation ceremony.
+Please ensure that you make your payment at least five weeks before your graduation ceremony.

 If you are graduating with a diploma or a postgraduate diploma, and obtained your degree from another institution, please note that we cannot guarantee the availability of regalia from anywhere other than the University of Otago.